Feb. 2, 2021

-The Kenan-Flagler Business School is planning a building expansion that will enable it to grow its undergraduate program by at least 50 percent, supported by the school’s largest-ever gift from an individual.
-The $11 million...Read More
+Kenan-Flagler Business School has moved closer to its goal of raising the money to match state funds for a building expansion that will enable it to grow its undergraduate program at least 50 percent as...Read More

 Bank of America has given $250,000 to UNC to create a scholarship endowment fund for military families.
 The fund will provide scholarship support for military families through the University’s Red, White and Carolina Blue Challenge.